unitaryfund/mitiq/docs/source/examples/loschmidt_echo_revival_zne.md

 This tutorial replicates some of the results from Y. Javanmard et al., ["Quantum simulation of dynamical phase transitions in noisy quantum devices"](https://arxiv.org/abs/2211.08318).
 We build a circuit that simulates the time-evolution of a transverse-field Ising model, then run ideal, noisy, and noise-mitigated simulations of the circuit.

-The paper includes simulations that show several effects of noise:
+The paper includes simulations that show several effects of noise on this system:

 * Let $\Lambda(t)$ be the probability that the system returns to its initial state at time $t$ (the Loschmidt echo). $\Lambda(t)$ has a series of peaks at quasi-periodic intervals.
 Adding noise flattens these peaks.